bbauska/meta-react-basics/README.md

 I notice in HTML heading with the text Hello World displayed in the browser.
 Congratulations.

-In this video, you\'ll learned how to create a functional component.
+In this section (11), you learned how to create a functional component.

-These components named app calls, another component named header, which displays an HTML heading with some texts.
+These components named **app** calls, another component named **header**, which displays an HTML heading with some texts.

 At the moment, the header component code exists in the same file as the app component.